 On a related note, I have also read some reviews online that indicate these Bluetooth adapters work with some but not all MIDI keyboards.

-Because of this and my own experience (which was good but not perfect), I cannot recommend these Yamaha Bluetooth adapters.
+Because of this and my own experience (which was very good but not perfect), I cannot recommend these Yamaha Bluetooth adapters.
 I am simply providing this information for your reference so you can make an informed decision whether to try one of these adapters for yourself.

 If you do decide to try one, it will most likely work well for you – in which case, great!